TheExpandingPolytope/tokenfightlol/README.md

 1. **Missile:**
    A missile is an item that be used to launch an attack on enemy tokens.
 By default a missile has a range of 4 units.
 And is launched at a specific point on the map.
 Launched can be trigger (at most) 4 turns into the future or immediately.
 If it successfully lands on a token, 1 DAMAGE is dealt to the token that was hit.
 If the enemy token dodges the missile (moves to a different point on the map) no damage is dealt.
 So when launching a missile you must predict the enemy's movement.
 Additionally, if the enemy activates a shield, the effects of 1 missile are negated.
 Zero cooldown (Can launch consecutively).
 Does 1 DAMAGE.
-2. **Bomb:**
-   A bomb that explodes after a set amount of turns.
-By default a bomb has a range of 2 units.
-User must specify detonation time (minimum 2 turns max 10 turns) and planting location (planting can only happen instantly).
-If it comes into contact with a player token (self, ally or enemy) before detonation, the bomb will attach itself to the target (and follow them until detonation).
-Upon detonation the bomb will explode and deal 1 DAMAGE to all tokens within a 2 unit radius (as well as the token that is attached to the bomb).
-A bombs detonation can also be triggered early if damage is done to it prematurely. (from other bombs or a missile).
-Cooldown is 1 turns.
-Does 1 DAMAGE.
 3. **Stun Gun:**
    A stun gun is an item that can be used to stun an enemy token.
 By default a stun gun has a range of 2 units.
 And is launched at a specific point on the map.
 If it successfully lands on a token, the token is stunned for the next turn.
 If the enemy token dodges the stun gun (moves to a different point on the map) no damage is dealt.
 So when launching a stun gun you must predict the enemy's movement.
 Additionally, if an enemy activates a shield, the effect of the stun are reflected back on to the shooter.
 Cooldown is 3 turns.
 4. **Shield:**
    A shield is an item that can be used to defend against attacks and stuns.
 Shields can be trigger to act immediately (same turn) or 2 turns into the future (maximum).
 By default a shield has a cooldown of 1 turn.
 And can be used to defend against all attacks and stuns for one turn.
 Additionally, you can activate a shield on an ally that is 3 units away.
 Cooldown is 1 turn.
 5. **Teleport:**
    A teleport is an item that can be used to relocate the bubble to a different position on the map within a fixed range.
 User must specify the location and the turn they want to teleport at (minimum 2 turns max 10 turns).
 By default a teleport has a cooldown of 10 turns.
 And can be used to teleport to any location within a 10 unit radius.
 Upon arrival the player cannot make any actions for the next turn (stunned).
-6. **Range Amplifier:**
-   A range amplifier is an item that can be used to increase the range of a missile or stun gun.
-By default a range amplifier has a cooldown of 10 turns.
-For every turn the range amplifier is charged, the range of all items (excluding teleport) is increased by 1 unit.
-Users cannot make any other actions while the range amplifier is charging.
-If any damage is taken while the range amplifier is charging, the charge is reset, cancelled, and player is stunned for the next turn.

 ### Damage and Defense